 Our Funders: Big Local (Local Trust)

 PEACH is part of the Big Local Scheme, which has seen 150 of the most deprived areas across England receive £1 million worth of funding over 10 years – from 2013 – 2023 – to be spent by local people to improve their areas.
 In line with the funder requirements, we set up a decision-making body – PEACH Steering Group – consisting of at least 8 local residents, representing the diverse communities living in Custom House, who all volunteer their time as part of the Steering Group and other PEACH projects.
 The group meets once a month to make democratic decisions about PEACH’s strategy, projects and budgets.
 The group is responsible for producing an annual budget and Big Local Plan, which lays out what we are aiming to achieve and how we are going to get there.
 To produce this plan, the Steering Group regularly consults with the wider community and holds large meetings where PEACH members make decisions together.
 You can find out more about Big Local here.
-PEACH also receives funding from Trust for London
+PEACH also receives funding from Trust for London and JRCT.

 Our Achievements